Victoria, Princess Royal, German Empress, Queen of Prussia

 In 1851, Prince Wilhelm of Prussia (the future King of Prussia and German Emperor) and his wife Augusta were invited to England by Queen Victoria to visit the Great Exhibition in Hyde Park in London, England, which her husband Prince Albert was instrumental in organizing.
 Wilhelm and Augusta brought their two children, 20-year-old Friedrich and 13-year-old Louise.
 On a visit to the Great Exhibition, ten-year-old Vicky was allowed to accompany the group as a companion to Louise.
 Despite being only ten years old, Vicky made an impression on Friedrich (Fritz), who was ten years older.

 Four years later, in 1855, Fritz was invited back to England by Victoria and Albert for a visit to their Scottish home Balmoral.
-Both the British and Prussian royal families expected that Fritz and Vicky should come to a decision about their future together.
+The British and Prussian royal families expected Fritz and Vicky to decide their future together.
 Fritz was second in line to the Prussian throne after his father, who was expected to succeed his childless brother.
-Despite the fact that the marriage would not be universally popular in either country, Vicky and Fritz agreed to marry each other.
+Although the marriage would not be universally popular in either country, Vicky and Fritz agreed to marry each other.
 Their marriage would be one of the most romantic of royal marriages.
 Because Vicky was so young, her parents decreed that the wedding would have to wait until Vicky was 17 years old.

 Wedding of Victoria, Princess Royal and Prince Friedrich of Prussia; Credit – Wikipedia